Meta-Learning via Classifier(-free) Diffusion Guidance: Meta-Learning with Multi-Modal Task Embeddings

-We present here a slightly altered formulation of MAML \citep{finn_model-agnostic_2017} introduced in \citep{zintgraf_fast_2019}, whereby the parameters of the model $g$ are partitioned into two parts: context parameters $\phi$ that are adapted on individual tasks, and shared parameters $\theta$ that are meta-trained and shared across tasks.
-MAML and its variants focus on the few shot setting, which aims to learn an initialization for these parameters such that the model $g(\cdot, \theta, \phi)$ generalizes well on new tasks after fine-tuning $\phi$ on a few data points from that task.
-To train such a model, the data from each task $\mathcal{T}_i$ is split during training into a support set $D_i^{\text{s}}$ and a query set $D_i^{\text{q}}$.
-The MAML objective aims to optimize the validation score evaluated on the query set when fine-tuning $\phi$ on the support set, \textit{e.g.}, consider the following optimization problem:
+In \citet{zintgraf_fast_2019}'s version of MAML, a model $g$ is composed of context parameters $\phi$ that are adapted on individual tasks, and shared parameters $\theta$ that are meta-trained and shared across tasks.
+MAML and its variants focus on the few-shot setting, which aims to learn an initialization for these parameters such that the model $g(\cdot, \theta, \phi)$ generalizes well on new tasks after fine-tuning $\phi$ on a few data points from that task.
+To train such a model, we sample training data $D_i$ from each task $\mathcal{T}_i$ and split it into a support set $D_i^{\text{s}}$ and a query set $D_i^{\text{q}}$.
+The MAML objective aims to optimize the validation score evaluated on the query set when fine-tuning $\phi$ on the support set:

 where $\mathcal{A}_{\mathcal{T}_i}$ is some differentiable algorithm, typically implementing a variant of few-step gradient descent on the loss computed on the support set, \textit{e.g.}, in the case of one-step gradient descent: